A-Z Index Contact Us

 Hillsboro School District is the fourth-largest public school district in the state of Oregon.

-Currently, we serve over 20,800 students in Grades K-12 who reside in the cities of Hillsboro, North Plains and other parts of Washington County.
+Currently, we serve over 20,290 students in grades K-12 who reside in the cities of Hillsboro, North Plains and other parts of Washington County.
 We are committed to providing quality schools to the students and families we serve.